rosberry/butterbroad/README.md

 ### Firebase broad

-To integrate `FirebaseBroad` into your project you integrate `Firebase` and `FirebaseAnalytics` by any awailable way.
+To integrate `FirebaseBroad` into your project you need to integrate `Firebase` and `FirebaseAnalytics` by any awailable way before.
 For example there is an [oficial interation instuction](https://firebase.google.com/docs/analytics/get-started?platform=ios) from Firebase.
 If you preffer `Carthage` then you can use folowing binaries:

 ```
 binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseAnalyticsBinary.json"
 binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseCrashlyticsBinary.json"
 ```

-Unlike `Pod installation` `FirebaseCrashlytics.framework`  builded via carthage has not required scripts `run` and `upload-symbols` scripts, so we packed them into `ButterBroad.framework` for your convenience.
+Unlike `Pod installation` `FirebaseCrashlytics.framework`  builded via carthage has not required  `run` and `upload-symbols` scripts, so we packed them into `ButterBroad.framework` for your convenience.
 To use them create run script phase `Crashlytics` with content

 ```sh
 "$PROJECT_DIR/Carthage/Build/iOS/ButterBroad.framework/run"